feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

 **So, what's the value to Doxygen?**

 Some of Doxygen's output is extracted from the semantics of the source programs.
 Other parts are from special comments you embed in your code.
 The entire process requires a special configuration file that specifies exactly what you want to do.
-Just as your development directory usually has a *makefile* that controls the build process, you also have a *Doxyfile* that contains the options used by Doxygen.So Doxygen automatically generates an example Doxyfile for you on request.
+Just as your development directory usually has a *makefile* that controls the build process, you also have a *Doxyfile* that contains the options used by Doxygen.It automatically generates an example Doxyfile for you on request.

 The source comments can use any of three formats:
  1. Special comments can mimic a Javadoc comment by using an extra asterisk in a multiline comment